AshishPanda01/Dance-Acadamy/README.md

 Its a Virtual website, created using pug, css, and  Node.js

 ## Modules Used

-body-parser
+- body-parser
-express
+- express
-mongoose
+- mongoose
-"nodemon
+- nodemon
-pug
+- pug